Skip to Content

 All content will be firmly based in popular music, covering a wide range of genres and approaches to learning with a focus on original music.

-You’ll study software and hardware development, electronics, sound engineering and production, live sound and lighting, and concepts for developing new musical interfaces.
+You’ll study software and hardware development, electronics, and concepts for developing new musical interfaces.

 Once we know you have the basics, you will be designing and building your own instruments and applications.